electrifier/Classic-electrifier/README.md

 * Violá!
 In case you reached so far without ciritical errors, you've just successfully built electrifier :+1:
 * Hit `F5`-key to `Start Debugging`.
 Since electrifier will start with a blank UI at present, click `New Panel` from the ribbon to open a fresh electrifier Shell Browser window

+:warning: To successfully build `Setup`, further steps have to be taken!

 # License